-There is no collaboration, however, in Quizzes and Short Quizzes.
+There is no collaboration in Quizzes and Short Quizzes.
+That includes no discussion among students in any form during Quizzes and Short Quizzes.

 Plagiarism from online sources (e.g., using answers found online) and/or copying of another group's homework or another student's quiz, or from previous years' homework and quizzes are university offenses.
 Just don't do it.
 Please.
 It's not worth it.

 These rules and the academic integrity standards outlined in your student handbook will be strictly enforced.
 Violations of these rules or standards are considered a fundamental breach of trust and may result in failure of the course.